ilyes-ced/torrent/READme.md

   - [ ] failed to fill whole buffer ---> (message.rs line:127)
   - [ ] Broken pipe (os error 32)
 - [ ] receiving pieces in the wrong order "expected index: 44, got: 9"
+- [ ] when the last piece is finished downloading the receiving MSCP channel throws "error receiving in the receiver thread: receiving on a closed channel"
 - [x] insane CPU usage almost 100% (i5 8600k):
 ```rust
 // this one was caused because of this code block which was ran everytime we received a PIECE message from a peer